Discrete automorphism groups of convex cones of finite type: The Stabilizer of a Face

-We denote the set of unipotent elements of $Z_\G(F,F^\d)$ by $U_\G(F)$.
-It follows from Corollary \ref{cor:faceimages} and Lemma \ref{lemma:unip} that `up to finite groups' the $\G$-normalizer of $F$ is an extension of $\G(F)\times \G(F^\d)$ by $U_\G(F)$.
+It follows from Corollary \ref{cor:faceimages} and Lemma \ref{lemma:unip} that `up to finite groups' $N_\G (F)$ is an extension of $\G(F)\times \G(F^\d)$ by $U_\G(F)$.
 We shall now concentrate on the action of the latter on $V$.
 We will find among other things that this group is abelian.

 Most of our information is obtained via the following proposition.
 In this proposition we regard the space of rays in a vector space as the boundary (the sphere at infinity) of any affine space over that vector space.